Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Conclusions

-Interestingly, this case is also open for two well-known generalizations of {\sc Feedback Vertex Set}, namely {\sc Subset Feedback Vertex Set} and {\sc Weighted Subset Feedback Vertex Set} (see~\cite{BJPP20,BJP21}).
-The main obstacle is that we know no polynomial-time algorithm for finding a maximum induced disjoint union of stars in a $(P_1+P_4)$-free graph; note that such a subgraph could be a potential optimal solution for each of the three problems.
-We also recall that {\sc Feedback Vertex Set} and {\sc Even Cycle Transversal} can be solved in quasipolynomial time for $P_r$-free graphs~\cite{GLPPR21} for every $r\geq 1$, whereas {\sc Odd Cycle Transversal} is \NP-complete even for $P_6$-free graphs~\cite{DFJPPR19}.
-An affirmative answer to the above question for {\sc Feedback Vertex Set} and {\sc Even Cycle Transversal} would be a first step in proving that these two problems are polynomial-time solvable on $P_6$-free graphs.
-If that turns out to be the case, then we will have further evidence that these two problems, restricted to $H$-free graphs, differ in their complexity from {\sc Odd Cycle Transversal}.
+In particular, this implies quasipolynomial-time algorithms for \textsc{Feedback Vertex Set} and {\sc Even Cycle Transversal} for $H$-free graphs if $H$ is a linear forest, whereas {\sc Odd Cycle Transversal} is \NP-complete even for $P_6$-free graphs~\cite{DFJPPR19}.
+Hence, a polynomial-time algorithm for {\sc Feedback Vertex Set} and {\sc Even Cycle Transversal} on $P_6$-free graphs would show that these two problems, restricted to $H$-free graphs, differ in their complexity from {\sc Odd Cycle Transversal}.

+{\it Acknowledgements.} The first author thanks Carl Feghali for an inspiring initial discussion.
+The third author thanks Marcin Pilipczuk for some fruitful discussion including an alternative polynomial-time algorithm for {\sc Feedback Vertex Set} on $(P_1+P_5)$-free graphs.